 What is Mismatch negativity?

 Whether you are interested in Mismatch Negativity, pain models, sleep models or anything in between, please don’t hesitate to contact us.
-We are committed to on-time data delivery and flexibility in deal structuring for your project.
-As such we will work alongside you in collaborative research, via contract work or in a full-time capacity - wherever you are around the globe.
+We are committed to offering on-time data delivery and offering flexibility in dealing with and structuring your project.
+To achieve this we will work alongside you in collaborative research, via contract work or in a full-time capacity - wherever you are around the globe.

 Our elegant electrophysiological approach enables detection of translational ERP endpoints such as N1 and MMN-like responses in standard and oddball paradigm stimuli in response to test compounds, benchmarked against NMDA antagonists, (ketamine, MK-801, PCP).
 Furthermore, our battery of rodent cognition tests provides the opportunity for assessing whether NCEs have the potential utility for treating a range of cognitive impairments associated with schizophrenia compared to atypical antipsychotics such as clozapine.

 This list is not exhaustive, we are always developing new areas of discovery within our preclinical field of expertise.
-If there is something particular that is not listed here please do contact us.
+If there is something particular that is not listed here or to get your project underway please do contact us.